luislanga/madatech-tasks/README.md

 ## Description

 This is a simple task management CRUD application built with CodeIgniter 4.
 It provides a web interface and a RESTful API for managing tasks.
-The project is designed to run on XAMPP but can be configured to run on an Apache server with PHP and PostgreSQL (optional) support.
+The project is designed to run on XAMPP but can be configured to run on an Apache server with PHP and PostgreSQL support.

 ## Features